tommyshea1/casino-analytics/README.md

 # Casino Operations Analytics Dashboard

-A comprehensive analytics project demonstrating SQL, Power BI, and Python skills using real casino operations data.
+A comprehensive analytics project demonstrating SQL, Tableau, and Python skills using real casino operations data.
 Built as a portfolio project for casino analyst positions.

 ## Project Overview